eerie-cat/ANE-keyboard/README.md

 The keyboard is based on the U.S. Extended layout

-## How to use the code
-1. Paste the code into a text editor, e.g. [Atom](atom.io)
-  * To rename the keyboard name, rename the value `name` in the line `<keyboard group="126" id="-2" name="ANE v3.5" maxout="3">`.
-This is the name that shows up in the keyboard menu.
+## Installation

+1. Download the project
-2. Save with the file extension `.keylayout`, e.g. `ANE.keylayout` in /Library/Keyboard layouts/ (could also be on User, but this is where I keep mine).
-You might need to make a directory if one doesn't exist.
+1. Extract the `.keylayout` and `.icns` files and put in either your `/Library/Keyboard Layouts/` or `User/yourusername/Library/Keyboard Layouts/` directory.
+You might need to make the `Keyboard Layout` directory if one doesn't exist.
-3. Now go to System Preferances > Keyboard and depending on your system (e.g. 10.9), there will be a way to add a new keyboard.
+1. Go to System Preferances > Keyboard and add the new keyboard.
-  * In 10.6, the full list of all keyboards were available and after enabling your new keyboard, you had to make sure an app you want to use the keyboard in launches anew in order for the app to *see* the new keyboard.
-Since I wanted to use the layout in more than one app, I'd usually just log out and in.
-In 10.9, this is no longer required :thumbsup:
-4. If you want to have an icon for your keyboard, you'll need to add an `.icns` with the exact `name` as you gave it in `<keyboard group="126" id="-2" name="ANE v3.5" maxout="3">` above

 ## How to see the characters available?
 ### Option and Option Shift